nodesign/weioDoc/examples.md

 </html>
 ```

-Then in the python side, the main.py, you need to set function to call when event with name **"msgFromJStoPy"** is cached with this command :
+Then in the python side, the main.py, you need to set function to call when event with name **"msgFromJStoPy"** is cached with this command:

 ``` python
 attach.event("msgFromJStoPy", led)